learex-zz/macOS-eGPU/README.md

 The dependency graph of the CUDA options is:
 Samples -\> Toolkit -\> Driver

-Therefore installing the toolkit will also install the drivers and uninstalling the drivers will also remove the toolkit.
+Therefore, installing the toolkit will also install the drivers and uninstalling the drivers will also remove the toolkit.

 ### Advanced
 The parameters in this section will change the behavior of the script.